FoxSamu/json/README.md

 - Easy to use JSON tree representation with little as possible `instanceof` checks and casts
 - Quick and easy parsing of files and JSON strings
 - Quick serialization with a high variety of formatting options
+- Reading and writing of streams containing multiple JSON documents (such as over socket streams)
 - Support for the [JSON 5 specification][json5-spec].

 ## Work in progress